 5. Stereo Imaging:

-You want to give your music a little separation and make the track sound wider and bigger.
+You want to give elements within your music a little separation (spread them out) and make the track sound wider and bigger.
 All sounds, although they sound good, don’t need to be stuck in the center.
 As a good rule of thumb to follow – the higher the frequencies are the further they can be panned and spread out in the stereo field.

 The lower the frequencies the more you want those sounds to stay in the middle.
 How much you pan is determined by how you want your mix to sound.
 Some instruments might need hard pans, others 20 and 30%.
 Experiment and listen for what sounds best.